pylessard/python-can-isotp/doc/source/isotp/implementation.rst

    Indicates if the layer should override the receiver separation time (stmin) when sending and try sending as fast as possible instead.
    This can be useful when the layer is running on an operating system giving low priority to your application; such as Windows that has a thread resolution of 16ms.

+.. _param_rx_flowcontrol_timeout:

 .. attribute:: rx_flowcontrol_timeout

    **default: 1000**

-   The number of milliseconds to wait for a **flow control frame** before stopping reception and triggering a :class:`FlowControlTimeoutError<isotp.FlowControlTimeoutError>`.
+   The number of milliseconds to wait for a flow control frame before stopping reception and triggering a :class:`FlowControlTimeoutError<isotp.FlowControlTimeoutError>`.
    Defined as **N_BS** bys ISO-15765-2

+.. _param_rx_consecutive_frame_timeout:

 .. attribute:: rx_consecutive_frame_timeout
    :annotation: (int)

    **default: 1000**

-   The number of milliseconds to wait for a **consecutive frame** before stopping reception and triggering a :class:`ConsecutiveFrameTimeoutError<isotp.ConsecutiveFrameTimeoutError>`.
+   The number of milliseconds to wait for a consecutive frame before stopping reception and triggering a :class:`ConsecutiveFrameTimeoutError<isotp.ConsecutiveFrameTimeoutError>`.
    Defined as **N_CS** bys ISO-15765-2

+.. _param_tx_padding:

 .. attribute:: tx_padding
    :annotation: (int or None)